Will-Wei7/si_507/README.md

 # si_507
+SI507--Intermediate Programming
+School of Information
- University of Michigan-School of Information-SI507-Intermediate Programming
+University of Michigan